McDaniel College: Football

-The Green Terror have a long and storied program including: inventing the forward pass, Inventing the Shovel pass, first team invited to the Orange bowl and claiming the 1929 national championship.
+The Green Terror invented the forward pass, invented the Shovel pass, were the first team invited to the Orange Bowl and claimed the 1929 national championship.

 McDaniel football dates back to 1891 when the first game was played against northern rival Gettysburg College.

-Until 2010 the Baltimore Ravens, and before that the Baltimore Colts, held their training camps at McDaniel College.
+McDaniel was the preseason training camp site for the Baltimore Colts from 1953 to 1971 and the Baltimore Ravens from 1996 to 2010.
 Head coach John Harbaugh still hosts clinics at McDaniel.

-In 2011, McDaniel was ranked 6th in the country for best tailgating by The Weather Channel.
-This is due to the fans being able park their cars practically on the field and grill & drink during the game, a tradition that dates to the 1920s.
-McDaniel College was also ranked in Southern Living Magazine for the top 20 of the "South's Best Tailgates."
+In 2011, McDaniel was ranked 6th in the country for best tailgating by the Weather Channel.
+This is due to the fans being able to park their cars practically on the field and grill & drink during the game, a tradition that dates to the 1920s.
+McDaniel College was also ranked in Southern Living magazine for the top 20 of the "South's Best Tailgates."
 At football games McDaniel can have an average attendance over 5,000 and highs as much as 8,750 even during a losing season, ranking in the top five in the country for D3 football.